raspberrypisig/pizero-usb-hid-keyboard/README.md

 Tested on Raspberry Pi Zero W and a Windows 10 PC (version 1809).

 1. Started with a clean install of Raspbian Buster
-2. Used a Raspberry Pi 3 to setup wifi/keyboard/do apt update etc.
+2. Used a Raspberry Pi 3 to setup wifi/keyboard/enable SSH/apt update etc.
 3. Then took SD card out and put into Pi Zero W and booted.
 4. Ran the following (after which the pi will power off):